Ohio Republicans take fight over congressional district map to the U.S. Supreme Court

 This is the same language used in a similar U.S. Supreme Court case between North Carolina Republican legislative leaders and the North Carolina Superior Court.

-The independent state legislature theory — which has been considered a fringe doctrine — argues that the state legislature has sole authority over issues related to the elections of congressional members and therefore those issues are not in the state supreme court’s jurisdiction.
+The independent state legislature theory — which has been considered a nontraditional doctrine with no basis in law — argues that state lawmakers have sole authority over issues related to the elections of congressional members and therefore those issues are not in a state supreme court’s jurisdiction.

 “They're using a dangerous fringe legal theory to excuse their bad behavior of rigging legislative districts to benefit themselves and their friends,” said Jen Miller, executive director of the League of Women Voters of Ohio.